KilimcininKorOglu/luci-lpac-ui/luci-app-lpac/README.md

-# LuCI App for LPAC (eSIM Profile Management)
+# LuCI App LPAC

-Web interface for managing eSIM profiles on Quectel modems via OpenWrt's LuCI.
+A LuCI web interface for managing eSIM profiles on OpenWrt routers with Quectel modems.

 ## Overview

-`luci-app-lpac` provides a user-friendly web interface for the `lpac` command-line tool, enabling eSIM profile installation and management directly from the OpenWrt router's admin panel.
+LuCI App LPAC provides a user-friendly web interface for eSIM profile management through the LPAC (Local Profile Assistant Client) binary.
+It enables administrators to manage eSIM profiles directly from the OpenWrt router's web interface, supporting operations such as adding, deleting, enabling, and disabling profiles.

 ## Features